How to Find Jobs Teaching English in Santiago

 Both experienced and inexperienced teachers have the chance to teach internationally starting in Santiago.
 After teaching for a while in one school, you have the chance to upgrade your position and pay level at another school or possibly even at a university.
 During your time abroad, continue to network and keep your eyes and ears open for new opportunities.
 As an English teacher in Santiago, you will meet people from all over the world, live in an exciting and growing city, and obtain an invaluable addition to your teaching resume.

 There are more and more programs and recruitment agencies in a country seeking to learn English from native speakers.
 Many offer TEFL certification programs for a fee if you do not already have a certificate.

 TEFL certification can be done online or in-person in cities all over the world, including Chile..

 - ITTT (Online, worldwide locations, or combination courses)

 - Via Lingua

 Housing in Chile

-- www.craigslist.com: Craig’s list is an international list of anything you need or want to buy.
+- Craigslist: Santiago, Chile: Craig’s list is an international list of anything you need or want to buy.
 You can also list your own needs here and be contacted by potential host families, renters, or roommates.
 Regardless of the seemingly safe listings, don’t go anywhere without comprehensive knowledge of where you are going and what you are signing.
 Bring a translator if you don’t speak Spanish.

-- www.abyznewslinks.com/chile.htm: this is a link to all the media (newspapers and magazines) in Chile.
+- ABYZ News Links Chile: this is a link to all the media (newspapers and magazines) in Chile.
 It is often cheaper to find a house listed in the local newspapers.

-- Remember that after you get a job you will meet a lot of people just like you; ask around for roommates or places for rent.
+- Remember that after you get a job, you will meet plenty of people just like you; ask around for roommates or places for rent.